Dutch

 Cradle-to-cradle

-In the cradle-to-cradle model, developed by Michael Braungart, materials in industrial and commercial processes are considered as raw materials for technological and biological reuse.
-Design is literally from cradle to cradle – in the design process the entire life cycle of the product and the raw materials used are considered.
-Technical raw materials do not contain any components that are harmful to the environment; biological raw materials are completely biodegradable.
+The cradle-to-cradle model, developed by Michael Braungart, views materials in industrial and commercial processes as resources for technological and biological reuse.
+The model literally looks at designs from cradle to cradle—examining the entire life cycle of the product and the raw materials used.

 More information on the Cradle-to-Cradle website.